brimdata/zed/docs/data-model/zng.md

 an efficient multiplexing of heterogeneous data types by prepending to each data value a simple integer identifier to reference its type.

-ZNG requires no external schema definitions as its type system constructs schemas on the fly from within the stream using composable, dynamic type definitions.
-The state comprising the dynamically constructed types is called the "type context".
+Since no external schema definitions exist in ZNG, a "type context" is constructed on the fly by composing dynamic type definitions embedded in the ZNG format.
-Given a type context, there is no need for a schema registry service, though ZNG can be readily adapted to systems like [Apache Kafka](https://kafka.apache.org/) which utilize such registries, by having a connector translate the schemas implied in the ZNG stream into registered schemas and vice versa.
+ZNG can be readily adapted to systems like
+[Apache Kafka](https://kafka.apache.org/) which utilize schema registries, by having a connector translate the schemas implied in the ZNG stream into registered schemas and vice versa.
+Better still, Kafka could be used natively with ZNG obviating the need for the schema registry.

 Multiple ZNG streams with different type contexts are easily merged because the serialization of values does not depend on the details of